Raj-2002/Maven-Fuzzy-Factory-Database/POST_MID_AD_HOCS.md

 | mobile      | gsearch    | 1015           | 13           | 0.0128 |

+- Confirmation: Channels exhibit non-identical performance, validating the need for differentiated bids.
+- Strategy: Optimize the overall paid marketing budget by bidding down on Bsearch due to its under-performance.

 ## Impact of Bid Changes - December 22, 2012

 ### Email